igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 ## BED

 A BED file (.bed) is a tab-delimited text file that defines a feature track.
 It can have any file extension, but .bed is recommended.
-The BED file format is described on the UCSC Genome Bioinformatics web site: [http://genome.ucsc.edu/FAQ/FAQformat](http://genome.ucsc.edu/FAQ/FAQformat).
-Tracks in the UCSC Genome Browser ([http://genome.ucsc.edu/](http://genome.ucsc.edu/)) can be downloaded to BED files and loaded into IGV.
+The BED file format is described in detail on the [UCSC website](http://genome.ucsc.edu/FAQ/FAQformat).

 **Notes:**